kssrr/german-media-scrape/README.md

 Currently, all scrapes work as intended.
 Yet, there are multiple points where contributions or input are much appreciated:

 * **Code efficiency:** In all scripts, the `magrittr`-pipe operator `%>%` should be replaced with the base R `|>`.
 This may sometimes require rewriting small sections of code because of slight differences between the two pipes.
-The reasoning for doing this is that the base R pipe is slightly faster & the traceback is much cleaner.
+The reasoning for doing this is that the base R pipe is slightly faster & the traceback is much cleaner. *Note: this should be done with R 4.2+ in mind in terms of style.*

 * **Generalizing parallel computations using furrr:** Currently, some scripts use `pbmcapply::pbmclapply()`, which does not work on Windows.
 Instead of targetting Windows separately, we should simply use the `furrr`-package which is platform-agnostic.
 I have implemented this in `R/taz_full.R` and this approach could simply be transferred to the other scripts.
 See [here](https://furrr.futureverse.org/) for an introduction to `furrr`, and [here](https://furrr.futureverse.org/articles/progress.html) for an introduction to `progressr`, which I think is a convenient solution for handling progress notifications in this case.